isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2638.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-LittleLives School Management System (Data Mining & Analytics) - Data Analytics Basic Plan
+10000

 ### Support Level
-Up to Early Childhood for SMEs <br>
+Up to Additional criteria:
+ Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR for SMEs <br>
-Up to IT Solution for non-SMEs
+N.A. for non-SMEs

 ### Things to Note
-Data Analytics for Centre Operations
+Web URL: www.firstcom.com.sg
+Contact Hotline: 68484984
+Contact Email: sales@firstcom.com.sg

 ### Contact Information
-6537
+N.A.

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.